TrakHound/MTConnect.NET/agent/MTConnect.NET-Agent/README.md

 * `enableMetrics` - Sets whether Agent Metrics are captured (ex.
 ObserationUpdateRate, AssetUpdateRate)

-#### Device Configuration

-* `devices` - The Path to look for the file(s) that represent the Device Information Models to load into the Agent.
-The path can either be a single file or a directory.
-The path can be absolute or relative to the executable's directory

 #### Windows Service Configuration

 * `serviceName` - Changes the service name when installing or removing the service.
 This allows multiple agents to run as services on the same machine.